NantelBiomechLab/DatasetManager.jl/docs/src/examples/abstractsource-subtypes.md

 # Using `AbstractSource` subtypes

+!!! warning "Warning: Sources and MATLAB"

+    Due to the difference between MATLAB and Julia, this functionality does not (currently) exist in the MATLAB code.
+It is presently unclear how this functionality would be implemented in idiomatic MATLAB code.

 The multiple different sources of data for any single trial might all have different file formats.
 In such a case, different code will be needed to read each file format.
 Two function stubs, `readsource` and `readsegment`, are defined for `AbstractSource` subtypes to implement methods appropriate for the source.

 We will construct an example module that will fully implement the `AbstractSource` API.